 I rely on a number of sources to inspire the conversations my characters have.
-Sometimes I refer directly to Classical text, sometimes I consult annotations and modern teachers.
-Some ideas come from Western philosophers, poets, and thinkers as well.
-I have also collaborated with amateur writers as well.
-Many of my most loved illustrations originate as suggestions and requests from readers like you.
-Thank you all for sharing your wisdom with me.
+Sometimes I refer directly to Classical text, and sometimes I consult annotations and modern teachers.
+Some ideas come from Western philosophers, poets, and thinkers that dovetail well with Eastern thought.
+I have also collaborated with amateur writers.
+In fact, many of my most loved illustrations originate as suggestions and requests from readers like you, so thank you all for sharing your wisdom with me.

 WHAT BOOKS DO YOU RECOMMEND?

 I think different books touch different people in unique ways at different times.
-For now, the ones that come to mind are: The Little Prince, Letters to a Young Poet, In Praise of Shadows, How to Love, Frog and Toad, Winnie-the-Pooh, and works by Rumi and Jimmy Liao.
+For now, the ones that immediately come to mind are: The Little Prince, Letters to a Young Poet, In Praise of Shadows, How to Love, Frog and Toad, Winnie-the-Pooh, and works by Rumi and Jimmy Liao.